 Best Neighborhoods in Oakland

 Oakland is part of the BART (Bay Area Rapid Transit) system that also serves San Francisco and Berkeley.
-This connects Oakland to the rest of the Bay Area and makes it easy to commute to work and shopping.
-In addition, AC transit serves all of Oakland as it’s regional bus service.
-An extensive system of bus routes and ferries provide alternatives to the dreaded tedium of the infamous traffic found in cities like Los Angeles.
-These buses run all night up and down local route 800.
-Finally, Amtrak has service regularly out of Jack London Square, located in downtown Oakland.
-These options make it easy to get around local Oakland and the wider Bay Area.
+This connects Oakland to the rest of the Bay Area and makes it easy to commute into the city.
+In addition, AC transit serves all of Oakland as its regional bus service and the Broadway Shuttle or take advantage of “the Free B” for free connection to BART, San Francisco Bay Ferry, and Amtrak Capitol Corridor.

-Education
+Excellent Education

+Oakland schools have a strong dedication to excellence, with the schools located in the Montclair neighborhood among the best in the nation.
+In fact, many new homeowners move here from Berkeley and San Francisco due to the superb school districts.
 While Montclair has the best Oakland schools, all of the neighborhoods mentioned in our Top 10 Oakland Neighborhoods list have excellent educational options as well.
-Moreover, several colleges and universities are also located in Oakland, such as Mills College, Laney College, and Lincoln University.
+There are also several colleges and universities located in Oakland, such as Mills College, Laney College, and Lincoln University.

-Natural Spaces
+Ample Natural Spaces

+• Redwood Regional Park: This inviting space is located in the hills east of Oakland.
+It is accessible via BART and is home to several second and third growth Redwood trees.
+One first growth tree remains--a 93-foot-tall tree that grows out of a rock face near Merritt College.
 The park has spaces for hikes and nature walks as well as large green spaces for relaxing.
 The park is also home to the Chabot Space and Science Center, which hosts a wide array of science and astronomy programs in conjunction with the City of Oakland and the Oakland Unified School District.

-This large tidal lagoon is located near Downtown Oakland and Redwood Regional Park.
+• Lake Merritt: This large tidal lagoon is located near Downtown Oakland and Redwood Regional Park.
 It includes jogging paths, canoes, and rowboats.
 In addition, Lake Merritt has large grassy shores that are perfect for relaxing.
 This area is also a wild bird sanctuary, with several areas set up for wild bird nesting.

 Better Weather